-The Department of Social Sciences has an outstanding reputation as an international centre of academic excellence and for its cutting edge interdisciplinary work.
+The Department of Communication, Media, Social and Policy Studies has an outstanding reputation as an international centre of academic excellence and for its cutting edge interdisciplinary work.

 All our academic staff are active researchers working within and across the following disciplinary boundaries – Communication and Media Studies, Criminology, Cultural Studies, Discourse and Rhetoric, Social Policy, Social Psychology, and Sociology.